 The Athletic Field Program facilitates the development, maintenance, and replacement of athletic fields, including synthetic turf fields, throughout the County.
-The maintenance of athletic fields includes field lighting, fencing, irrigation, dugout covers, infield dirt, aeration and seeding.
-These maintenance efforts improve safety standards, enhance playing conditions and increase user satisfaction.
+The maintenance of athletic fields includes field lighting, fencing, irrigation, dugout covers, infield dirt, aeration, and seeding.
+These maintenance efforts improve safety standards, enhance playing conditions, and increase user satisfaction.
 Athletic field maintenance is funded by the General Fund and is supplemented by an Athletic Services Fee.
-Annual funding \$8,215,338 has been included for the athletic field maintenance and sports program in FY 2022.
-This level of funding is supported by a General Fund transfer of \$6,740,338 and revenue generated from the Athletic Services Fee in the amount of \$1,475,000.
+Annual funding of \$8,454,338 has been included for the athletic field maintenance and sports program in FY 2023.
+This level of funding is supported by a General Fund transfer of \$6,979,338 and revenue generated from the Athletic Services Fee in the amount of \$1,475,000.
 Of the Athletic Services Fee total, \$800,000 will be dedicated to the turf field replacement program, \$275,000 will be dedicated to custodial support for indoor sports organizations, \$250,000 will be dedicated to maintenance of school athletic fields, \$75,000 will be dedicated to synthetic turf field development, and \$75,000 will partially fund the Youth Sports Scholarship Program.
 The Athletic Service Fee revenue is based on a rate of \$5.50 per participant per season and \$15 for tournament team fees for diamond field users and indoor gym users and a rate of \$8.00 per participant per season and \$50 tournament team fees for rectangular fields users.
 The rate applied for rectangular field users specifically supports the turf field replacement fund.

-Maintenance efforts include contracted services to improve the condition of 408 non-Park Authority athletic fields scheduled for community use at FCPS elementary schools, middle schools and centers; upgrades to athletic field lighting systems at middle and high schools; and the development and replacement of synthetic turf fields.
+Maintenance efforts include contracted services to improve the condition of 452 non-Park Authority athletic fields scheduled for community use at FCPS elementary schools, middle schools, high schools and centers; upgrades to athletic field lighting systems at middle and high schools; and the development and replacement of synthetic turf fields.
 A large portion of the program supports synthetic turf fields which allow for year-round use in most weather increasing playable hours, provide playing surfaces and conditions that are similar to grass fields, and eliminate the need for watering, mowing, and fertilizing.
-There are a total of 96 synthetic turf fields throughout the County, of which 24 are FCPS stadium fields and 72 are County park/FCPS non-stadium fields.
+There are a total of 98 synthetic turf fields throughout the County, of which 24 are FCPS stadium fields, 73 are County Park/FCPS non-stadium fields, and one field is the replacement responsibility of the Town of Vienna.
 Increased annual funding has been provided to begin to address the growing need for field replacement and to establish a 10-year replacement schedule.
 The first turf field replacement efforts began in 2013 for the first two fields developed.
 Most manufacturers provide an eight-year warranty for a properly maintained synthetic turf field; however, it is a generally accepted practice to assume a life expectancy of the synthetic turf field of no more than 10 years.
-The current projected replacement cost per field is approximately \$480,000.
-Based on the increased number of fields in the replacement fund and the average replacement cost of \$480,000 per field, the annual contribution to fully fund this reserve is \$3,450,000 assuming no increase in inventory or replacement cost.

-The following chart outlines the 10-year Plan for turf field replacement at the current levels of both Athletic Service Fee revenue and General Fund support.
-The program includes the number of fields anticipated to be replaced per year and is fully funded through FY 2021.
-The level of funding support will need to be re-evaluated based on the projected unfunded balance starting in FY 2022.
-One-time budget allocations as well as long-term funding increases will be needed to keep the replacement plan fully funded.
+The following chart outlines the plan for turf field replacement at the current levels of both Athletic Service Fee revenue and General Fund support.
+The program includes the number of fields anticipated to be replaced per year and is fully funded through FY 2023.
+The level of funding support will need to be re-evaluated based on the projected unfunded balance starting in FY 2024.
+One-time budget allocations, as well as long-term funding increases, will be needed to keep the replacement plan fully funded.